 Why Choose Duke

 Excellent Patient Outcomes

 Our advanced techniques and team approach aim to minimize surgical complication rates for complex aortic procedures and reduce the risks of infection and re-hospitalization.

 We have an experienced team that specializes in managing genetic conditions, such as Marfan and Loeys-Dietz Syndrome, that predispose patients to aortic dissection.

 Hybrid Surgery to Repair the Aorta

-When appropriate, we combine open-heart surgery with minimally invasive endovascular techniques to repair the aorta.
-This alternative is valuable for older or high-risk people who aren't eligible for a more invasive surgery.
+When appropriate, we combine open-heart surgery with minimally invasive techniques to repair the aorta.
+This alternative is well-suited for older or high-risk people who may not be candidates for more invasive surgeries.

 Our medical team provides ongoing management of your aortic disease to ensure you live the best life possible.